 Twitter’s website is fairly convenient.
 There’s an option to sign up or log in.
 Can’t get much simpler than that.

 Given all of the above, here’s how you know your UX is effective.

 Your visitors won’t have to think when they arrive on your web presence.
 They’ll find everything they need, right when they desire it, and converting is a quick and simple affair.

 From gathering content and learning more about your company to interacting with your content or making a purchase, every action should take as little “work” as necessary.

 Your success, of course, will come from your analytics dashboard.
-The more and longer your visitor interactions and conversions, the greater your UX design will be.
+The more your increase in visitor interactions and conversions, the greater your UX design will be.

 Now it’s time to put these steps to work for your website.